yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 In this task, you will create a new Dockerfile that will be used to run the API application as a containerized application.

-> **Note: You will be working in a Linux VM without friendly editor tools.
-You must follow the steps very carefully to work with Vim for a few editing exercises if you are not already familiar with Vim.**
+> **Note**: You will be working in a Linux VM without friendly editor tools.
+You must follow the steps very carefully to work with Vim for a few editing exercises if you are not already familiar with Vim.

 1. From WSL, navigate to the content-api folder.
 List the files in the folder with this command.
 The output should look like the screenshot below.